BrianOdhiambo/microservices-with-fastapi-and-react/README.md

-# Creating microservices with FastAPI and React stack.
+# Creating microservices with FastAPI, React and Redis stack.